bomonike/bomonike.github.io/countries.md

 ## Peace Index

 This is perhaps the most important consideration.

+2026 GPI scores for 162 matching countries.
+Territories/microstates not covered by the GPI index (Andorra, Monaco, Luxembourg, Malta, small island nations, dependencies) and were correctly left blank.

 https://www.visionofhumanity.org/maps/#/
 publishes a composite score weighted on a scale of 1-5 based on 23 quantitative and qualitative indicators.
 The lower the score the more peaceful the country.
 The lowest score is Iceland at 1.095, followed by Ireland, New Zealand, Austria, Switzerland, Singapore, Portugal, Denmark, Slovenia, Finland in the top 10.
 The US is 128th at 2.443.